elegantchaos/atom-ide-swift/README.md

 For now though, don't let it fool you!

-Just to add to the confusion, the Atom IDE user interface appears to add a couple of buttons to the toolbar that we _are_ using.
+Just to add to the confusion, the Atom IDE user interface adds a couple of buttons to the toolbar that we _are_ using.

 In the screenshot above, the first two buttons are actually the Atom IDE ones, and nothing to do with us!